Practitioners of acupuncture are known as acupuncturists. They use acupuncture to help prevent or treat a wide range of conditions.

 Side-effects of acupuncture may include:

-- discomfort when the needle is inserted
+- discomfort where the needle was inserted – including bruising or soreness

 - a temporary worsening of your symptoms